 Financial Independence vs. Financial Freedom

 Most people use these two terms interchangeably, I’ve even been guilty of it.
-But talking to Bob, I learned that they actually mean to very different things.
+But talking to Bob, I learned that they actually mean very different things.

 Financial independence is when your passive income exceeds your expenses.
 Many people believe the magic number is to have 25 times your living expenses saved up through savings and investments.
 Or if you’re more conservative, 33 times your living expenses.